ajitjohnson/arseq/README.md

 arseq (data = my_data, meta = my_meta, design = "treatment", contrast = list(A = c("control"), B= c("treatment1")))
 ```
 In the above command,<br><br>
-`design` is the column name of the meta data file that contains information regarding the groups you would like to perform differential expression on.
-You could pass more complex designs- Read documentation of [DESEq2](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) to understand it better.
-For example I have a column named treatment in my meta data file and it contains information regarding which samples are control samples and which samples were treated with different drugs. <br><br>
+`design` takes in the column name of the metadata file that contains information regarding the groups you would like to perform differential expression on.
+You could pass more complex designs- Read the documentation of [DESEq2](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).
+As an example, in the above image (metadata file), there a column named treatment that contains information regarding which samples are control samples and which samples were treated with different drugs.
+So if I want to identify the differentially expressed genes between the control samples and treated samples, I would pass  `design = "treatment"`. <br><br>
 `contrast` is another argument that you will need to specify.
-This is simply the groups of samples between which you would like to calculate the differentially expressed genes.
-It follows the following format `contrast = list(A = c(""), B= c(""))`.<br><br>
+This is simply the groups of samples between which you would like to perform differential expression analysis.
+It follows the following format `contrast = list(A = c(" "), B= c(" "))`.<br><br>
-Say you have three groups in your dataset- *Control, treatment-1 and treatment-2*<br><br>
+If you have three groups in your dataset- *Control, treatment-1 and treatment-2*<br><br>
-**Comparison- 1:** Identify the differentially expressed genes between *Control vs treatment-1*, then you would pass the contrast in the following manner `contrast = list(A = c("Control"), B= c("treatment-1"))`<br><br>
+**Comparison- 1:** To identify the differentially expressed genes between *Control vs treatment-1*, you would pass the contrast in the following manner `contrast = list(A = c("Control"), B= c("treatment-1"))`<br><br>
-**Comparison- 2:** Identify the differentially expressed genes between *Control vs treatment-1 + treatment-2*, then you would pass the contrast in the following manner `contrast = list(A = c("Control"), B= c("treatment-1", "treatment-2"))`
+**Comparison- 2:** To identify the differentially expressed genes between *Control vs treatment-1 + treatment-2*, you would pass the contrast in the following manner `contrast = list(A = c("Control"), B= c("treatment-1", "treatment-2"))`

 ## Example dataset
 The package comes with an example dataset.
-In order to familiarise yourself with the package and its input requirements you could take a look at the example dataset.
+In order to familiarise yourself with the package and its requirements you could play around with the example dataset.
 ```R
 # view the example counts table
 head(example_data)